UGA-CSCI-740/lab1/README.md

 This is the first lab assignment.

 ### Goal
-You are to learn how to use GitHub, Travis CI, and Codacy.
+You are to use GitHub, Travis CI, and Codacy.
 These tools will be used for every lab.

 ### What you have to do
 - [ ] Take a screen shot of the VM desktop